 Ref.
 Question Policy Principles D1 If used, is the use of portable heaters regarded as safe?
-Answe er Finding/Observation N/A There were no portable heaters observed in use within the common areas at the time of the premises survey.
+Answe r Finding/Observation N/A There were no portable heaters observed in use within the common areas at the time of the premises survey.
 Ref.
 Question Policy Principles D2 Are fixed heating systems maintained annually?
-Answer Finding/Observation N/A There are no fixed heating systems present within the common areas.
-It is understood that the heating systems within the flats are inspected and maintained by NPS under a service contract.
+Answe r Finding/Observation Yes It is understood that the heating systems within the flats are inspected and maintained by NPS under a service contract.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Safety Officer.
 Any faults are dealt with on a 24 hour priority order.